tombefieux/ArduinoIRLEDStripController/README.md

 # Arduino IR LED Strip Controller

-This Arduino project permits to control LED strips with the RC5 infrared protocol.
+This Arduino project permits to control LED strips with an infrared protocol.
 CAUTION: This controller is only a receiver.
 If you want to use it you must respect its protocol explained below.
 I've made this project to be linked with a raspberry pi 3 that commands it; I will upload the code soon.